Bass: The Audiophile's Not-So-Guilty Pleasure

 But in an expectation-defying twist, I actually found the Nio to sound much more balanced than the graph suggested to me at first blush.

-While the bass is emphasized and creeps into the low-midrange a bit, I didn’t get the overwhelming sense of incoherence that I often do with other multi-driver IEMs that have big swings between bass and midrange.
+While the bass is certainly emphasized and creeps into the low-midrange a bit, I didn’t get the overwhelming sense of incoherence that I often do with other multi-driver IEMs with big swings between bass and midrange.
 Nio brings the bass right up to the line of being overbearing but rarely crosses it.
 The treble is nicely textured and remarkably normal sounding compared to 64 Audio’s other offerings (which we’ll get to).

 My main complaint with Nio is the upper midrange dip, which makes vocals in particular sound a little muffled and unintelligible.
 This relaxation, along with the mostly unobjectionable treble cements the bass as being the star of the show, commanding your attention at all times.
 It’s a good thing: Nio’s bass is far more nimble and textured than its generous quantity may imply.
 It’s honestly a competitive IEM across the board technically, as it has great dynamics and rather un-oppressive stage… but the bass texture is easily Nio’s “X factor”.